rbind/njtierney.com/content/post/2023/2023-10-30-how-to-get-good-with-r/index.md

 # (Not) The End

 There's more to this.
 I don't have all the answers.
 I'm a decent R programmer.
 But I'm still learning all the time, and I make mistakes a lot.
 I'm not perfect, far from it!
 But maybe these things can help you on your journey in improving in R programming.

+I didn't go into as much detail as I would have liked - there are a lot of topics here, what did I miss?
+What do you think are the ways to get good with R?
+Write a comment below :)